 Often times, especially if you are new to printing & packaging, you expect a certain color or quality to be produced exactly what is expected on the screen.
 The fact of the matter is, printing output cannot 100% match from what we see on the monitor based on the RGB vs CMYK color output theory.

 Yes, the quality of the output can be calibrated to mimic closely to what it should appear but it will depend on the technique and technology that is being used.
 This is where many business owners, designers, and marketers run into a problem when undergoing their first packaging project.

-In this guide, you will learn how to effectively choose the right printing for your packaging and understand the differences in output based on artwork objective, cost and options.
+In this guide, you will learn how to effectively choose the right type of print for your packaging and understand the differences in output based on artwork objective, cost, and options.

 Digital vs Offset Print

 Offset print uses metal plates layering color onto sheets in rapid succession.
 This is how newspapers and magazines are typically made.
 It offers superior image quality and cost efficiency for large-volume print runs, but is too expensive for most low-volume projects and takes extra time to complete.